sh3lk/mx/website/blog/improve_cloud_efficiency.md

 3. Compute waste that over-allocates compute resources needed to run globally available applications.

-Service Weaver provides an effective development solution that can holistically improve these efficiency challenges across the board.
+MX provides an effective development solution that can holistically improve these efficiency challenges across the board.

 ## Simplify development overhead

-> Service Weaver can simplify development overhead with a flexible, easy-to-use
+> MX can simplify development overhead with a flexible, easy-to-use
 > framework that enables development teams to focus on providing differentiating value.

 Organizations continue to focus on making teams more effective at balancing